Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

 ## Exercise # 1 - Horizontal Scaling (local Kubernetes)

+### Idea behind is to dynamically add new pods to the cluster as the load increases

 1. Ensure you have connectivity to your local Kubernetes cluster
    1. `kubectl config use-context docker-desktop`
    2. Optional: Permanently switch namespace with `kubectl config set-context --current --namespace=udacity` and you do not need `-n udacity` at the end of every command